mortazavilab/PyWGCNA/tutorials/Data_format.md

 #### Gene Expression
-The expression data is a table which the rows are samples and columns are genes. the first column is going to be sample id or sample name and first column should be gene id or gene name which both of them should be unique.
+The expression data is a table which the rows are samples and columns are genes.
+The first column (index of dataframe) is going to be sample id or sample name and first column (column of dataframe) should be gene id or gene name which both of them should be unique.

 <div>
 <table border="1" class="dataframe">